kammitama5/kammitama5.github.io/_posts/2021-6-2-Wednesday-June-2nd.md

 feel supported.
 - I started today with my MSR mentors, and we pair-programmed, and one of the most amazing things was that after all of it, one of my mentors said "Great job!".
 That surprised me.
-For years it's felt like there was always a shadow over me of someone judging me, telling me that I started too late or am never going to be good enough, that I could be holding the space for someone else who deserves it more than I am.
+For years it's felt like there was always a shadow over me of someone judging me, telling me that I started too late or am never going to be good enough, that I could be holding the space for someone else who deserves it more than I do.
 And it had this weird effect.
 It made me feel *humbled* that someone believed that I deserved to be there.
 They believed in me.
 I think very highly of both my mentors at MSR.
 - We're starting to think about the differences between designing out and building out a non-distributed versus a distributed pipeline for the models, and I'm learning a lot.
 And they're both so humble and supportive.